 We have created a special routine that we maintain everyday so that the infant feels secure in their environment yet we stay flexible to an infants’ daily need.
 We pride ourselves in developing a stronger sense of self, self-confidence and independence in infants to start preparing them for our next program.

-The Daffodil Program is a fun and upbeat!
+The Dandelion program is fun and upbeat!
 Children work independently to develop critical thinking skills and self confidence from completing work that they have chosen.

 Children experiment with objects that help them learn more about colors, shapes, textures, sounds, smells, and tastes.
 Learning materials consist of high quality Montessori materials, each with a distinct purpose for the child.

 Rugs and tables designate activity space; Music, dancing, singing, and art are also a regular part of this classroom.
 The classroom and curriculum are carefully prepared to meet the needs of the young child without being overly stimulating.